 One company employer of CSE graduates in the Ivorian palm oil sector remarked, “There is a lack of vision among others who have not been trained at the CSE.
-Indeed, former CSE students propose solutions that are often appropriate, validate them and implement them, whereas others wait for guidance from the management, and sometimes do not implement them effectively.”
+Former CSE students propose solutions that are often appropriate, validate them and implement them, whereas others wait for guidance from the management, and sometimes do not implement them effectively.”

 Twenty-five CSE Africa long course alumni report participating in FPIC processes involving more than 200,000 community members.
-The insights and ideas from the evaluation are timely as the CSE is expanding its reach and impact this year with its first long course focused on participatory development aimed at protecting and enhancing human rights in Guinea’s Boké bauxite mining region.
+The insights and ideas from the evaluation are timely as the CSE is expanding its reach and impact this year with its first long course focused on participatory development to protect and enhance human rights in Guinea’s Boké bauxite mining region.